Boost your concentration and get more from yourself with these tips.

 On the contrary, when you have numerous items on your plate, each receives less attention and is completed with a lower standard.

-It’s like trying to appreciate a delicious dessert when you’ve been forced to shove a heinous entrée into your mouth at the same time: You can’t concentrate on one over the other.
+It’s like trying to appreciate a delicious dessert when you’ve been forced to shove a heinous entrée into your mouth simultaneously: You can’t concentrate on one over the other.

 Narrow your lens; cover less ground to improve your focus.